Do you remember the 7 Dwarfs names?

 Dopey dwarf is the favorite of Snow White even though he doesn’t speak.
 He is known for his dim-wittedness, and he always manages to wreak havoc without even realizing it.

-Dopey’s appearance resembles that of a child—he has rosy cheeks and is clad in blue trousers with a yellow shirt and gray hat.
+Dopey’s appearance resembles that of a child (in fact, he is the youngest dwarf) — he has rosy cheeks and is clad in blue trousers with a yellow shirt and gray hat.

 Consequently, he can be very charming at times.
 Such as the time he kept circling to get a goodbye kiss from Snow White.